annapossamai/python_simulator/README.md

 ![Flowchart](FinalFlowchart.png )

-At the beginning the program looks for the nearest silver token with the function:
+At the beginning the program looks for (with `R.see()` function) the nearest silver token with the function:
 ```python
 dist, rot_y, codeS = find_silver_token()
 ```